brombaut/articles/src_md/design_patterns.md

 - ### Loose Coupling

-  Strive for loosely coupled designed between objects that interact.
-Loosely coupled designes allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.
+  Strive for loosely coupled designes between objects that interact.
+Loosely coupled designes allow us to build flexible systems that can handle change because they minimize the interdependency between objects.

 - ### Open-Closed Principle